B-Xi/B-Xi.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently an associate professor at [School of Telecommunications Engineering](https://ste.xidian.edu.cn/), [Xidian University](https://www.xidian.edu.cn/), and also a member of [the State Key Laboratory of Integrated Service Networks](https://isn.xidian.edu.cn/).
+I'm currently an associate professor (on the tenure track) at [School of Telecommunications Engineering](https://ste.xidian.edu.cn/), [Xidian University](https://www.xidian.edu.cn/), and also a member of [the State Key Laboratory of Integrated Service Networks](https://isn.xidian.edu.cn/).

 I am also a Research Associate in the [National  Space Center of the Chinese Academy of Sciences (CAS)](http://english.nssc.cas.cn/).
 (Jiuzhang Talent Program, Part-time)